gmelodie/gmelodie.github.io/content/posts/wtf-api.md

 This is a website.
 Look at it.
 You've never seen one before.
 ```

-This approach is (1) wasteful because we have to download many characters (the entire page!) just to get a few titles and (2) the code is hard to maintain because we have to figure out where the titles are in the HTML (in this case they're on the `h2` tags), and if they decide to change the layout of the website, we'd have to rewrite our bot.
+This approach is (1) wasteful because we have to download many characters (the entire page!) only to get a few titles and (2) the code is hard to maintain because we have to figure out where the titles are in the HTML (in this case they're on the `h2` tags), and if they decide to change the layout of the website, we'd have to rewrite our bot.

 So when people talk about APIs, they usually mean **HTTP APIs**, which is a way to facilitate getting information for your website.
 Let's write an API for [motherfuckingwebsite.com](http://motherfuckingwebsite.com):